Jenny & Tyler

 The album comes to a close in lullaby form with the instrumental piano song “Selah” echoing the album’s theme of discovering and entering into a place of appointed rest.

 Indie duo Jenny & Tyler don’t merely want to tell a good story; they want to live one.
-Jenny & Tyler are committed to live a life of compassion and justice, as evidenced by the release of their charitable single, a cover of Simon & Garfunkel’s “The Sound of Silence,” which supports the work of International Justice Mission, a non-profit organization dedicated to ending human-trafficking throughout the world.
+Jenny & Tyler are committed to live a life of compassion and justice, as evidenced by the release of their charitable covers album, For Freedom – A Covers EP.
+Consisting of songs from U2 to Smashing Pumpkins to Simon & Garfunkel, the project supports the work of International Justice Mission, a non-profit organization dedicated to ending human-trafficking throughout the world.